ExpediaGroup/waggle-dance/README.md

 ![Waggle Dance system diagram.](system-diagram.png "Routing of requests via virtual databases.")

-## Building

-    mvn clean package

-NOTE: by default the waggle-dance-rpm module will build an RPM artifact for installation.
-This is done via the [maven rpm plugin](http://www.mojohaus.org/rpm-maven-plugin/) which requires the 'rpm' command to be available on the command line.
-So please make sure that this is installed (for example on mac-OSX do `brew install rpm` to install the package).

-## Installing
+## Install

-Waggle Dance is available as a RPM or TGZ package.
-It is intended to be installed as a service available on a machine that is accessible from wherever you want to query it from (and with access to the Hive metastore service(s) that it is federating).
-If you are using AWS this could be on an existing EMR instance (for example the EMR cluster of your primary Hive metastore) or on a separate EC2 instance.
-It would be deployed in a similar fashion for other cloud or internal platforms.
+Waggle Dance is intended to be installed and set up as a service that is constantly running and should be installed on a machine that is accessible from wherever you want to query it from and which also has access to the Hive metastore service(s) that it is federating.
+Waggle Dance is available as a RPM or TGZ package, steps for installation of both are covered below.

-### TGZ package
+### TGZ version

+The TGZ package provides a "vanilla" version of Waggle Dance that is easy to get started with but will require some additional scaffolding in order to turn it into a fully-fledged service.

-You can uncompress the file by executing:
+[Download the TGZ](https://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=com.hotels&a=waggle-dance&p=tgz&v=RELEASE&c=bin) from Maven central and then uncompress the file by executing:

     tar -xzf waggle-dance-<version>-bin.tgz

-Although it's not necessary, we recommend exporting the environment variable _WAGGLE_DANCE_HOME_ by setting its value to wherever you extracted it to:
+Although it's not necessary, we recommend exporting the environment variable `WAGGLE_DANCE_HOME` by setting its value to wherever you extracted it to:

-    export WAGGLE_DANCE_HOME=/<foo>/<var>/waggle-dance
+    export WAGGLE_DANCE_HOME=/<foo>/<bar>/waggle-dance

-Then _cd_ into the uncompressed directory _waggle-dance_ or `$WAGGLE_DANCE_HOME` and type the following commands:

-    cp $WAGGLE_DANCE_HOME/conf/waggle-dance-server.yml.template $WAGGLE_DANCE_HOME/conf/waggle-dance-server.yml
-    cp $WAGGLE_DANCE_HOME/conf/waggle-dance-federation.yml.template $WAGGLE_DANCE_HOME/conf/waggle-dance-federation.yml

-Edit the property `remote-meta-store-uris` in _./conf/waggle-dance-federation.yml_ and modify this to contain the URL(s) of the metastore(s) you want to federate.

-Refer to the [configuration](#configuration) section for further details about the available configuration settings.
+Refer to the [configuration](#configuration) section below on what is needed to customise the configuration files before continuing.

-### Running on the command line
+#### Running on the command line

 To run Waggle Dance just execute:

     $WAGGLE_DANCE_HOME/bin/waggle-dance.sh --server-config=$WAGGLE_DANCE_HOME/conf/waggle-dance-server.yml --federation-config=$WAGGLE_DANCE_HOME/conf/waggle-dance-federation.yml

-Log messages will be output to the standard output.
+Log messages will by default be output to the standard output.

-### Running as a service

-It is intended that Waggle Dance is run as a service serving as a proxy to different metastores.
-The primary configured metastore is the only one to which you may also write data via Hive.
+### RPM version

+The RPM package provides a fully-fledged service version of Waggle Dance.

-An RPM version of WaggleDance is available for download from [here](https://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=com.hotels&a=waggle-dance-rpm&p=rpm&v=RELEASE).
-Once downloaded this can be installed using your distribution's packaging tool, e.g. yum:
+[Download the RPM](https://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=com.hotels&a=waggle-dance-rpm&p=rpm&v=RELEASE) from Maven Central and install it using your distribution's packaging tool, e.g. yum:

     sudo yum install <waggle-dance-rpm-file>

-Installing the RPM will register waggle-dance as an init.d service.

-Configuration is in _/opt/waggle-dance/conf/_
+This will install Waggle Dance into `/opt/waggle-dance` (this location is referred to as `$WAGGLE_DANCE_HOME` in this documentation).
+It will also create a log file output folder in `/var/log/waggle-dance` and register Waggle Dance as an init.d service.

+Refer to the [configuration](#configuration) section below on what is needed to customise the configuration files before continuing.

+#### Running as a service

-After the first installation configuration needs to be manually changed and then service needs to be started:
+Once configured, the service needs to be started:

     sudo service waggle-dance start

-Currently any changes to the configuration require restarting the service in order for the changes to come into effect (exception to this is the log4j2.xml changes will be picked up while running):
+Currently any changes to the configuration files require restarting the service in order for the changes to take effect (the exception to this is any changes to the `log4j2.xml` logging config file which will  be picked up while running):

     sudo service waggle-dance restart

-Log messages can be found in _/var/log/waggle-dance/waggle-dance.log_
+Log messages can be found in `/var/log/waggle-dance/waggle-dance.log`.

 ## Configuration

+In order to start using Waggle Dance it must first be configured for your environment.
+The simplest way to do this is to copy and then modify the template configuration files that are provided by the Waggle Dance package, i.e.:

+    cp $WAGGLE_DANCE_HOME/conf/waggle-dance-server.yml.template $WAGGLE_DANCE_HOME/conf/waggle-dance-server.yml
+    cp $WAGGLE_DANCE_HOME/conf/waggle-dance-federation.yml.template $WAGGLE_DANCE_HOME/conf/waggle-dance-federation.yml

+This sets up the default YAML configuration files which need to be customised for your use case.
+Now edit the property `remote-meta-store-uris` in `$WAGGLE_DANCE_HOM/conf/waggle-dance-federation.yml` and modify this to contain the URL(s) of the metastore(s) you want to federate.
+The sections below contain further details about the available configuration settings and should be used to  customise the rest of the values in these files accordingly.

-#### Server
+### Server

-Server config is by default located in _/opt/waggle-dance/conf/waggle-dance-server.yml_
+Server config is by default located in `$WAGGLE_DANCE_HOME/conf/waggle-dance-server.yml`.

 The table below describes all the available configuration values for Waggle Dance server: